r4dat/1D_Genetic_Knapsack/README.txt

 The fully realized nature of this is an abstraction for genes and an organism factory that can have binary, character [A,C,G,T], or other customized genes, with their dependent mutation functions.

+The above abstraction would also be a good use of generics as previously discussed.